WhoSV/sport-house/README.md

-# Sport-House
+# SportHouse for HTML5

+## Introduction

-This project is a simple HTML5 front-end web application.
+*SportHouse* is a simple HTML5 front-end web app.

-## License

-The code is available under the [MIT license](LICENSE.txt).
+It is a modern responsive front-end web application.
+All sections are independent and can be reused in another applications.

+*SportHouse* was developed with:

+* HTML5
+* CSS3
+* jQuery
+* Bootstrap